PlumpMath/DesignPatterns-222/Factory/Defination.md

 Factory design pattern by definition says it provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 This definition is taken from GOF (Gang of Four) Patterns.
 It simply gives you benefits over creating similar object by avoiding the hassle of creating concrete implementation.

 Let take an example of the Position factory this will give us more idea on how the pattern works.
-Position factory produces Manager, Developer etc. the specification for the Manager and Developer is somewhat same you have Titile associated to it which tells its name.
+Position factory produces Manager, Developer etc. the specification for the Manager and Developer is somewhat same you have Title associated to it which tells its name.
 So whenever Position Factory creates a Developer or Manager they have same set of specifications for creating it.
 So idea behind is when you have common set of specifications you inherit that from your base model and enhance your features into it for final objects.

 So in our example we have
 * PositionFactory (Creator)